Returns to Apprenticeship Training in Ghana

 - Apprenticeships and on-the-job training

 Youth unemployment—an acute problem in Sub-Saharan Africa—is an important policy concern.
 This study measured the impact of a government apprenticeship program for youth in Ghana on wages, employment, skills, fertility, migration, and other outcomes.
 Four years after the program was launched, there were limited improvements in labor market outcomes such as total earnings and hours of work.
 The program shifted youth out of wage work and into self-employment, especially women.
 There were some promising patterns among women working in the hairdressing and beauty sectors, but limited effects in garments and construction trades.
 In part this is consistent with the greater training completion rates among hairdressers compared to garments and construction trades who were more likely to still be in training.
 Skills increased and durable assets increased, especially among hairdressers.
 The results suggest that apprenticeship programs can provide youth with skills and transition them into self-employment.
 However, a longer-term follow up would be needed to better estimate the returns in earnings from the program.

-Youth unemployment is an acute problem in low-income countries, and especially in Sub-Saharan Africa.1 Young people account for 60 percent of the unemployed in Sub-Saharan Africa, and 72 percent of young people between the ages of 15 and 24 live below the $2 a day poverty line.2 A lack of necessary skills is often cited as contributing to high unemployment.
+Youth unemployment is an acute problem in low- and middle-income countries, and especially in Sub-Saharan Africa.1 Young people account for 60 percent of the unemployed in Sub-Saharan Africa, and 72 percent of young people between the ages of fifteen and 24 live below the US$2 a day poverty line.2 A lack of necessary skills is often cited as contributing to high unemployment.
 However, traditional job training programs, such as training through public vocational institutions, have been shown to provide low labor market returns on average.

 Context of the evaluation